PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:16:50
+Last updated: 2024-04-02 18:17:23
-Random Quote: It is on our failures that we base a new and different and better success. - Havelock Ellis
+Random Quote: Problems are only opportunities with thorns on them. - Hugh Miller